Skip to main content

 For just $25, you’ll face an onslaught of gore, laughter, and adrenaline-pumping surprises.
 Fans rave about the energy of the cast, the twisted creativity behind each scene, and the way the haunt manages to scare even the most seasoned horror lovers.
 One fan described it best: “It’s the best haunt I’ve ever been to—don’t miss it!”

 Of course, PV Slaughterhouse isn’t for the faint of heart.
 The scares are intense, the darkness is real, and the experience—while not the longest haunt around—hits hard from start to finish.
-Those wanting something tamer can always opt for the “No Scares” daylight walk-through, but where’s the fun in that?
+Those wanting something tamer can always opt for the “No Scares” daylight trunk or treat.

 Bottom line: PV Slaughterhouse is Alabama horror with soul.
 It’s gritty, loud, and unapologetically terrifying.
 Between the screams, laughter, and pounding heartbeats, one thing’s for sure—you’ll remember the night you faced the Slaughterhouse long after the blood washes off.